Dmitry-Borodkin/voidc/doc/tutorial.md

 Instead, it has a minimalist "starter language" and a set of "language development" tools.
 Then the language is *developed*, and this development is organized into so-called "levels".

-For the moment (Oct 2023) there are four levels:
+For the moment (Nov 2023) there are four levels:

   - Level 0.0 - "Starter Language" and compiler API.
   - Level 0.1 - Control flow, grammars, expressions and declarations/definitions.
   - Level 0.2 - "C on steroids"...
   - Level 0.3 - Kinda, objects...

-Let's take a look of them closer.
+All these levels together form the so-called "Mainline Language".

+First we'll go over the Starter Language a little.
+Just to feel "how it started".
+Then we'll take a closer look at the Mainline Language.
+To find out "how it's going"...

 ### The Starter Language.